 Gluing metals can be challenging for a number of reasons.
 Metals are not porous, so glues can’t penetrate the surface.
 Metals are usually very smooth, offering little or no grab.
-Metal objects are often used outdoors, so glues have to withstand extremes of heat and cold, water, and perhaps salt or chemicals.
+Metal objects are often used outdoors, so metal glues have to withstand extremes of heat and cold, water, and perhaps salt or chemicals.

-Modern adhesives have overcome these challenges, and it’s possible to join metal to metal, fabric, wood, and glass.
+Modern metal adhesives have overcome these challenges, and it’s now possible to join metal to metal, fabric, wood, and glass.
 However, there is no universal solution for every situation and type of bond, so choosing the right product is dependent on knowing what features are needed from the adhesive.
 Keep reading to find out how to identify the best glue for metal for a wide variety of scenarios, and check out some of the best options for several typical situations.

 - BEST BANG FOR THE BUCK: Loctite Super Glue Ultra Gel Control